theIvanR/SpeakEasy/README.md

    cd speakeasy

 2. Read the white paper
-   The detailed theory and derivation are documented in whitepaper.pdf.
    It is strongly recommended to understand the basics before using the tools.
+Read both the guide and the derivation (preprint) papers.

 3. Set up MATLAB path
    In MATLAB, navigate to the repository folder and add the subfolders to the path: